geospace-code/GPStk-examples-python/README.rst

 =====================
 gpstk-examples-python
 =====================

+**Note that all examples are currently (Oct 2016) broken with Python 2.7.
+There are numerous issues open on the GPSTk repo, but no code changes since May 2016.
+The issues are with GPSTk!**

-Examples of using GPStk 2.9 from Python.
+Examples of using GPStk from Python.
 Since the examples were `originally written for GPSTk 2.2 <http://www.gpstk.org/pythondoc/examples.html>`_, some of the examples don't work anymore.

 .. contents::